NMRExchangeFormat/NEF/specification/Overview.md

       '\_atom_site.auth_asym_id', '\_atom_site.auth_seq_id',
       '\_atom_site.auth_comp_id',  '\_atom_site.auth_atom_id' .
 This preserves
-      NEF naming, and gives a mapping for each structure model to the equivalent RCSB tags '\_atom_site.label_asym_id',D
+      NEF naming, and gives a mapping for each structure model to the equivalent mmCif tags '\_atom_site.label_asym_id',D
       '\_atom_site.label_seq_id', '\_atom_site.pdbx_PDB_ins_code',
       '\_atom_site.label_comp_id', '\_atom_site.label_atom_id'.
 The
-      NEF sequence_code is a string, combined from a numerical sequence code and an  optional string insertion code, and therefore maps to two RCSB tags.
+      NEF sequence_code is a string, combined from a numerical sequence code and an  optional string insertion code, and therefore maps to two mmCif tags.
 Since the 'auth' tags can differ from one model to another within the same ensemble, this allows for floating stereospecific assignments that can vary between the individual models in the ensemble.